fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

     - `F` - generate a F file
 - `start` - **required for D1/D2 only** - the start date of the requested date range, in `MM/DD/YYYY` string format, should not be passed for E/F generation
 - `end` - **required for D1/D2 only** - the end date of the requested date range, in `MM/DD/YYYY` string format, should not be passed for E/F generation
+- `agency_type` - **optional, used only in D1/D2** - a string indicating if the file generated should be based on awarding or funding agency.
+Defaults to `awarding` if not provided.
+Only allowed values are:
+    - `awarding`
+    - `funding`

 #### Response (JSON)
 Response will be the same format as those which are returned in the `/v1/check_generation_status` endpoint.